NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 - The CRA issues a letter of exemption or written authorization.
 You can reduce the withholding tax only after you receive the letter or authorization from the CRA.

 - You pay dividends to certain organizations of the United Kingdom: As long as certain conditions are met, dividends beneficially owned by an organization that was constituted and is operated in the United Kingdom only to administer or provide benefits under one or more recognized pension plans are exempt from withholding tax under Article 10 (Dividends) of the Canada‑United Kingdom tax treaty.
 The treaty was amended by a protocol that came into effect for withholding tax for calendar years starting on or after January 1, 2015.
 Withholding agents should get a letter from the United Kingdom tax administration confirming that the recipient meets the criteria in Article 10.
-The letter should say that the pension plan or plans:
+The letter should be valid for the year in question and for no more than 3 years in total and:

-- are registered under Part 4 of the Finance Act 2004 (United Kingdom), including pension funds or pension schemes arranged through insurance companies and unit trusts where the unit holders are only pension schemes.
+- in all other cases, affirm that the pension plan is registered under Part 4 of the Finance Act 2004 (United Kingdom), including pension funds or pension schemes arranged through insurance companies and unit trusts where the unit holders are only pension schemes.

-- The organization cannot directly or indirectly own more than 10% of the capital or more than 10% of the voting power of the company paying the dividends.
+- The organization must attest that it is generally exempt from tax in the United Kingdom and does not directly or indirectly own more than 10% of the capital or more than 10% of the voting power of the company paying the dividends.
+In addition, the dividends received must only be for the benefits of recognized pension plans and the recognized pension plans must provide benefits to individuals, of which at least 90% must be residents of the United Kingdom.

 - You pay dividends to certain organizations of Switzerland: As long as certain conditions are met, dividends beneficially owned by an organization that was constituted and is operated in Switzerland only to administer or provide benefits under one or more recognized pension plans are exempt from withholding tax under Article 10 (Dividends) of the Canada‑Switzerland tax treaty.
 The treaty was amended by a protocol that came into effect for withholding tax for calendar years starting on or after January 1, 2012.
 Withholding agents should get a letter from the Switzerland tax administration confirming that the recipient meets the criteria in Article 10.
 The letter should say that the pension plan or plans match a pension or retirement plan in Switzerland that Canada recognizes for tax purposes and that is listed on the CRA’s website at Memorandum of Understanding Between the Competent Authorities of Canada and Switzerland.